Applications for all doctoral programs in Psychology must be submitted by December 1st.

-Application materials are available for submission on-line.
-To be considered for admission, all of the following documents must be received by the School of Science and Engineering by January 1st:
+Applications must be submitted through the on-line application system.
+To be considered for admission, all of the following documents must be received by the School of Science and Engineering by December 1st.

 Undergraduate majors in psychology who have satisfactorily completed courses in general psychology, statistics, and research methods are preferred.
 Applicants to the School Psychology Program should, in addition, have taken psychological testing.
 Exceptions may be made for outstanding students in other disciplines.
 In most instances, minimum criteria for consideration for financial aid are an overall undergraduate GPA of 3.2, a major GPA of 3.4, and GRE total (Verbal and Quantitative) of 1100 (approximately equivalent to V=153; Q=150 on the new scoring); as indicated below in the profile of our current students, most admitted candidates exceed these minimum qualifications.
 Evidence of research experience in psychology is highly desirable.
 The primary concern in selection is that the applicant show scientific and professional promise as well as evidence of successful graduate performance.
 Students are accepted only for full-time graduate study.